Kaz1022/Kaz1022/README.md

 ### About Me :

 I am a Full Stack Developer in Canada originally from Japan.
-- 🌱 I’m currently learning React Advanced Topics!
+- 🌱 I’m currently learning React Advanced Topics!!
 - 🤔 I'm thinking of next web application to build...
 - 🐶 If I am not coding, I'm out for a walk with my mudi dog!
 - 💻 [My Portfolio Website](https://kazukobaynton.com/)